Asian Art Outpost

 bì qí ruì qì jī qí duò guī

-This literally translates as: Avoid [your enemy's] fighting spirit [and] attack [when] his [morale is] declining.
+避其鋭氣擊其惰歸 is a Chinese proverb that literally translates as: Avoid [your enemy's] fighting spirit [and] attack [when] his [morale is] declining.

-Figuratively, this means: Avoid the enemy when his morale is high. and strike him when his morale is flagging.
+Figuratively, this means: Avoid the enemy when his morale is high and strike him when his morale is flagging.

 Know Thy Enemy, Know Thyself